Skip to Content

 Onions, cilantro, and cucumber added to the yogurt in a bowl.

-If you love this recipe, try one of these tasty dips and sauces!
+If you enjoy this side dish, try one of these sauce recipes!

 Serving Suggestions